Mohan Raja: Career

-2001–2004: Early career and initial success
+1998–2004: Early career and initial success

 As a result of his father Editor Mohan's involvement in the film industry, Raja regularly visited Vauhini Studios as a teenager to watch his father work as a film editor.
 Likewise, Raja's role as the president of the Dubbing Film Producers Association meant that Raja was exposed to world cinema, before he attended the Film Institute to complete his education.
 He made his directorial debut through the Telugu action comedy film Hanuman Junction (2001), a remake of the Malayalam film Thenkasipattanam (2000).
 Featuring an ensemble cast led by Arjun and Jagapathi Babu.
 Raja won positive reviews for his work, with Jeevi of Idlebrain.com stating "credit goes to Raja for narrating the story in such a way that all the viewers understand the complex and randomly changing relationships clearly" and that "the film looks solid in most of the scenes", while adding that Raja knows "the mass pulse".
 Raja then moved on to make his first Tamil film, Jayam (2003), which was a remake of the successful 2002 Telugu film of the same name.
 A romantic thriller set in a village, the film was produced by Raja's father Mohan and starred his younger brother Ravi in the lead role alongside Sadha, who acted in the original version.
 Jayam opened to mixed reviews, with a critic from The Hindu stating the film gave a sense of "déjà vu" but added that Raja's "treatment is interesting in patches".
-The film went on to become a surprise success at the box office, and prompted Raja to adopt "Jayam" to his stage name as a prefix, while their home production studio was renamed Jayam Company.
+The film went on to become a surprise success at the box office, and prompted Ravi to adopt "Jayam" to his stage name as a prefix, while their home production studio was renamed Jayam Company.

 Raja then worked with his father and brother on the production of M. Kumaran S/O Mahalakshmi (2004), a remake of the Telugu film Amma Nanna O Tamila Ammayi (2003).
 Nadhiya made a comeback to Tamil films by portraying Ravi's mother.
 The film opened in October 2004 to positive reviews, with Behindwoods.com stating "Raja has done well for his second film" and "he has well defined the relationship between a mother and a son in this movie", while The Hindu wrote that "casting is a main draw", praising Nadhiya's inclusion.
 Rediff.com also listed the film amongst the "best Tamil films of 2004", stating that the film was "a big success".
-Like Jayam, M. Kumaran son of Mahalakshmi went on to become another highly profitable venture at the box office for the production house.
+Like Jayam, M. Kumaran S/O Mahalakshmi went on to become another highly profitable venture at the box office for the production house.
 Following the success of the film, Ravi signed on for films directed by different filmmakers, while Raja also stated he was looking to work for other production houses.